-Modern medicine, as well as biotech research, have achieved astounding feats following their embrace of modernization and digitization, leading to increased technological advancement, and consequently bringing an increase in reliance on these high-tech tools.
+Modern medicine, as well as biotech research, have achieved astounding feats following their embrace of modernization and digitization.
+This shift to increased technological advancements consequently brings an increased reliance on these high-tech tools.
 However, these same institutions are left scrambling around in confusion when those systems are disrupted.

 The healthcare industry is often exposed to dangerous cyberattacks which have come with the universal move toward digitally dependent economies.

 Ransomware attacks continue to be a huge cause of concern for most hospitals all around the world, especially in the United States, where the healthcare industry represents 18% of the American GDP.
 Healthcare administrators and the massive institutions they manage are often prime targets for hackers, who usually cripple the most important systems and make sure hospitals cannot access crucial data belonging to patients until the demanded fee is paid to them (or in other instances, the ransomware is removed by IT specialists.)
 Some critical and high-tech medical equipment such as automated blood analyzers cannot be replaced with nontechnical systems, making the impact so much worse.

 A growing trend is also that of double-extortion attempts whereby the hackers not only lock the computers with a message demanding ransom, but they also contact the victims with proof of the data they have collected.
 If they post the data they have stolen onto their websites, it will increase the pressure of the organization to simply pay the ransom fee being demanded to avoid regulatory penalties.

 Patients are usually hit the hardest because of the impact on current care, that is, services are disrupted and facilities that are compromised may be able to accept new patients.
 This results in longer transportation times to facilities that are farther away which are not affected by the attack.
 Circumstances like these turn a cybersecurity incident into a life-or-death scenario.